Casey-A-Johnson/Java_Project/README.md

 		</dependency>
 	</dependencies>

-You will also need to create a Mysql schema.
-In the applicaiton.properties file add the following code if not already there: spring.mvc.view.prefix=/WEB-INF/
+You will also need to create a Mysql schema through MySQL workbench.
+In the applicaiton.properties file add the following code if not already there:

+	spring.mvc.view.prefix=/WEB-INF/
-spring.datasource.url=jdbc:mysql://localhost:3306/<<your_schema_name>> Make sure to add you schema name! spring.datasource.username=root spring.datasource.password=root spring.jpa.hibernate.ddl-auto=update
+	spring.datasource.url=jdbc:mysql://localhost:3306/<<your_schema_name>> Make sure to add you schema name! spring.datasource.username=root // user your own username and password here spring.datasource.password=<<Password>>
+	spring.jpa.hibernate.ddl-auto=update
 	spring.mvc.hiddenmethod.filter.enabled=true

 Project is ran with Spring Boot Suite.
 Download file and upload them as a new spring starter pack.
 Add all the depenedencies above into the pom.xml file.
 Right click and selection run as spring boot app.
 The application will then be live on http://localhost:8080